mmbman/Katagiri/1987-05-02-Prajna-Paramita-and-Emptiness.md

 #### 0:00

-In the Prajnaparamita Sutra of the 8000 Gatha.
-In other words, 8000 Gatha Prajnaparamita Sutra.
+In the Prajñāpāramitā Sutra of the 8000 Gatha.
+In other words, 8000 Gatha Prajñāpāramitā Sutra.
 Translated by Dr. Conze.
 Chapter 18, title is "Emptiness".
 There is an interesting discussion between the Buddha’s disciple and also Buddha.

 Subuti asked the Buddha, "How can one say that he begets the greater merit, since the Lord has described all accumulations as the result of false discrimination?"
 This is a question.
 How can one say that he begets the great merit since the Lord has described all accumulations as the merit of false discrimination?